realulim/Bornemisza-DS/README.md

 #### 2. Composability
 - create the system from small and well-understood tools
-- avoid being ruled by a God Framework
+- avoid being owned by a God Platform
 - use standards where available

 #### 3. Affordability